-- (1) aircrew services worker means a pilot or a member of cabin crew undertaking operational flying duties or proficiency training on an aircraft that is not an aircraft of any part of the Australian Defence Force (including any aircraft that is commanded by a member of that Force in the course of duties as such a member); - (2) authorised officer has the same meaning as in the PHW Act; - (3) commercial freight worker means a person providing commercial freight services who is a heavy vehicle driver, rail crew or a support worker and who is subject to the freight code; - (4) COVIDSafe Plan means a COVIDSafe Plan described in clause 6(3) of the Workplace Directions (No. 24); - (5) cross border community area means a municipal district, local government area or unincorporated local government area adjacent to or in close proximity to the border

-- (6) cross border community member means a person whose ordinary place of residence is in the cross border community area; - (7) Department means the Victorian Department of Health; - (8) diagnosed person has the same meaning as in the Diagnosed Persons and Close Contacts Directions: - (9) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 21) as amended from time to time; - (10) Directions currently in force has the same meaning as in the Stay Safe Directions (Victoria); - (11) emergency powers has the same meaning as in the PHW Act; - (12) emergency worker has the same meaning as in the Sentencing Act 1991; - (13) excepted person has the meaning in clause 13(1); - (14) face covering has the meaning in the Stay Safe Directions (Victoria); - (15) freight worker permit has the meaning in clause 11(4); - (16) freight code means the 'Freight Movement Code for the Domestic Border Controls Freight Movement Protocol' published by the Australian Government on 7 August 2020, as amended from time to time; - (17) green zone means any location in a State, Territory or Green Zone Country that is not a red zone or an orange zone; - (18) Green Zone Country means a country with a current, valid (and not temporarily or permanently suspended) safe travel zone agreement with the Commonwealth of Australia;
+- (1) aircrew services worker means a pilot or a member of cabin crew undertaking operational flying duties or proficiency training on an aircraft that is not an aircraft of any part of the Australian Defence Force (including any aircraft that is commanded by a member of that Force in the course of duties as such a member); - (2) authorised officer has the same meaning as in the PHW Act; - (3) commercial freight worker means a person providing commercial freight services who is a heavy vehicle driver, rail crew or a support worker and who is subject to the freight code; - (4) COVIDSafe Plan has the same meaning as in the Workplace Directions (No. 27); - (5) cross border community area means a municipal district, local government area or unincorporated local government area adjacent to or in close proximity to the border between the State of New South Wales and Victoria as detailed on the Department's website available at: www.coronavirus.vic.gov.au/victorian-border-crossing-permit as amended from time to time by the Victorian Government with the approval of the Chief Health Officer; - (6) cross border community member means a person whose ordinary place of residence is in the cross border community area; - (7) Department means the Victorian Department of Health; - (8) diagnosed person has the same meaning as in the Diagnosed Persons and Close Contacts Directions; - (9) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 22) as amended from time to time; - (10) Directions currently in force has the same meaning as in the Stay Safe Directions (Victoria); - (11) emergency powers has the same meaning as in the PHW Act; - (12) emergency worker has the same meaning as in the Sentencing Act 1991; - (13) excepted person has the meaning in clause 13(1); - (14) face covering has the meaning in the Stay Safe Directions (Victoria); - (15) freight code means the 'Freight Movement Code for the Domestic Border Controls Freight Movement Protocol' published by the Australian Government on 7 August 2020, as amended from time to time; - (16) green zone means any location in a State, Territory or Green Zone Country that is not a red zone or an orange zone; - (17) Green Zone Country means a country with a current, valid (and not temporarily or permanently suspended) safe travel zone agreement with the Commonwealth of Australia;